 Sunscreens list an SPF (Sun Protection Factor) on their labels.
-This reflects how much time it takes for you to get a sunburn.
+That tells you how much time it takes for you to get a sunburn.
 Remember that only UVB rays cause sunburn, so SPF tells us nothing about UVA protection.
-SPF factors are usually explained as how much longer it will take before you get a sunburn wearing sunscreen.
-For example: you know you get a sunburn if you stay in the sun for one hour.
-But, so the argument goes, wearing an SPF-15 sunscreen will let you stay in the sun for 15-hours before developing a sunburn.
+Most people think SPF factors tell them how much longer it will take before they get sunburn wearing sunscreen.
+For example, you know you get sunburn without sunscreen if you are in the sun for one hour.
+An SPF-15 sunscreen will let you stay in the sun for 15 hours before developing a sunburn.

 The situation is better in Europe.
-Europe requires that a sunscreens UVA protection must be (at minimum) one-third as strong as its UVB protection.
+Europe requires that a sunscreen's UVA protection must be (at minimum) one-third as strong as its UVB protection.
 They also cap the allowed SPF values on labels at "50+", which prevents the UVB filter pile-on characteristic of American sunscreens.
-Most American sunscreens would not be allowed to be sold in Europe.
-They would probably also not be allowed to place the "broad spectrum" indicator on their labels.
+American sunscreens can't be sold in Europe and couldn't use the "broad spectrum" indicator on their labels.

-Another gotcha with American sunscreens is that the SPF numbers are determined using unrealistically heavy coatings.
+Another gotcha with American sunscreens is that their SPF numbers are determined using unrealistically heavy coatings.
 Much, much thicker than even the most devoted sunscreen user would use.

-There are a gazillion myths about these two types of sunscreens.
-The first myth is how they work.
-You usually read that physical sunscreens reflect the light while chemical sunscreens convert the light to heat and radiate it.
-The truth is that they work the same.
+A gazillion myths exist about these two types of sunscreens.
+For example, you may believe that physical sunscreens reflect light while chemical sunscreens convert light to heat and radiate it, but the truth is that they work the same.
 A physical sunscreen like zinc oxide indeed reflects light, but only about 10% of it.
 The rest of the screening effect comes from the zinc oxide absorbing the light rays and releasing them as heat.
-I mention this myth in particular because some people think that heat makes hyperpigmentation worse.
-But there's really a microscopic difference in heat generated, so that's no reason to prefer one over the other.
+I highlight this because some people avoid chemical sunscreens because they believe heat worsens hyperpigmentation.
+But since there's a microscopic difference in generated heat, this is no reason to prefer one over the other.

-So that's a lot, but it's an important subject.
-I don't have a recommendation for a sunscreen at the present time.
+That's a lot of information, but it's an important subject.
+I don't have a sunscreen recommendation for you.
 My sweetie baby Dr. Davie recommends an SPF of at least 30, but he is not an American.
-It is hard to find a sunscreen with an SPF that low in the USA!
+It is hard to find sunscreen with an SPF that low in the USA!
 I have used products from two highly regarded companies: La Roche-Posay and Neutrogena.
 La Roche-Posay's SPF-50 "Shaka Fluid" with "Cell-Ox" protection looks interesting.

-Here is my personal list of requirements for sunscreen:
+Here is my list of requirements for sunscreen: